Louisburg, Wisconsin

-Louisburg is an unincorporated community in Grant County, Wisconsin, within the town of Jamestown.
+Louisburg is an unincorporated community in Grant County, Wisconsin, United States, located within the town of Jamestown.
 The zipcode is 53807.
 Louisburg Creek flows through the area.

-Louisburg is located 1.5 miles east of Kieler, 2.5 miles southeast of Dickeyville, 8 miles west of Cuba City and 10 miles northeast of Dubuque, Iowa.
-There are approximately 30 residences and 7 rental properties in Louisburg which are home to an estimated 110 people.
+Louisburg is located 1.5 miles east of Kieler, 2.5 miles southeast of Dickeyville, eight miles west of Cuba City and 10 miles northeast of Dubuque, Iowa.
+There are approximately 30 residences and seven rental properties in Louisburg which are home to an estimated 110 people.